 Detailed tutorials

-While these docs cover simple examples and broad use-cases, you’ll find more detailed and specific use-cases of how to build different types of publication in these tutorials:
+While these docs cover simple examples and broad use cases, you’ll find more detailed and specific use cases of how to build different types of publications in these tutorials:

-Head over to the Ghost tutorials section to find even more tutorials about how to build different types of theme and website with Ghost.
+Head over to the Ghost tutorials section to find even more tutorials about how to build different types of themes and websites with Ghost.

 Limitations & troubleshooting